for your group

 To rent a car or not?
 That is the question.
 If you're coming to visit New Orleans soon, you may be asking yourself this question.
-I know it's a pretty common question, I see it asked a lot.
+We know it's a pretty common question, we see it asked a lot.

 You Don't Need A Car In New Orleans